 The story has roots in a ride I took with friends Aaron Teasdale and Rod Kramer a few years back on one of the trails most in danger of closure in the United States.
 With the current situation of Montana (and the greater US) trails getting more perilous, I wove it together with the recent Federal Court ruling closing trails in a WSA near Bozeman that threatens access everywhere.
 The story is an adventure of hope.

-Here’s a new travel article I wrote about the 5 best places to keep your adventure sports alive during winter.
+New travel article for Matador Network about the 5 best places to keep your adventure sports alive during winter.
+It features five incredible indoor adventure parks around the world.

 My latest article for the Matador Travel Network is up and can be seen here: